bumatic/bitchute-scraper/README.md

 # Bitchute Scraper

 Python scraper for the Bitchute video platform.
-It allows you to query for videos and to retrieve platform recommendations such as trending videos, popular videos or trending tags.
-It makes use of Selenium for retrieving data.
+It allows you to query for videos and to retrieve platform recommendations such as trending videos, popular videos (now called "fresh") or trending tags.
+The relase of version 1.0.0 is a major update using an API approach to data collection compared to the Selenium based scraper of now defunct previous versions.
+Since the tcode base was completely rewritten in collaboration with Claude AI backwards compatability is not provided.

 ## Installation